Our History

 Year 2011 marks the intensification of BNDES’s support to wind energy, which significantly continued over the following years.

-In 2013 and 2014, important high and medium capacity transport systems had the support of BNDES, which included urban mobility plans, legacies of the planning for the World Cup and the Olympics.
+In 2013 and 2014, important high and medium capacity transport systems had the support of BNDES, which included urban mobility plans, legacies of the planning for the World Cup and the Olympic Games.

 In 2016, the Federal Government’s Investment Partnership Program (PPI) was created and BNDES began leading the concession process and other forms of privatization of the program’s assets.